Dedicated Server: Setup a Reverse Proxy with nginx on Linux

 SSL Certificate

 With your chosen reverse proxy now setup, we highly recommend adding an SSL Certificate to your used domains to ensure that the site transmits data securely via HTTPS.
+Please check out our Install Certbot guide, which covers the entire process of requesting and automatically renewing SSL Certificates for your domain(s).

 Conclusion